 Students have the right to express themselves freely on any subject provided they do so in a manner that does not violate the Code of Student Conduct.
 Students, in turn, have the responsibility to respect the rights of all members of the University to exercise these freedoms.

-Students have the right not to be discriminated against by any agent or organization of Syracuse University for reasons of age, creed, ethnic or national origin, gender, disability, marital status, political or social affiliation, race, religion, sexual orientation, gender identity, or gender expression.
+Students have the right not to be discriminated against by any agent or organization of Syracuse University for reasons of age, creed, ethnic or national origin, gender, disability, marital status, political or social affiliation, race, religion, sexual orientation, gender identity, or gender expression, or any other protected class as described by law.
 In their individual roles as members of student organizations, students have the responsibility not to discriminate against others.

 Students have the right to assemble in an orderly manner and engage in peaceful protest, demonstration, and picketing, which does not disrupt the functions of the University, threaten the health or safety of any person, or violate the Code of Student Conduct.

 Students have the right to exercise their religious convictions and associate with religious, political, or other organizations of their choice in University facilities, provided they do so in a manner that respects the rights of other members of the community and complies with the Code of Student Conduct.
 Students have the responsibility to respect the rights of other members of the University community to free exercise of their religious convictions and to free association with organizations of their choice.

 Students have the right of privacy and to be free from unreasonable searches or unlawful arrest on University property and within their campus residences.
 Students have the responsibility to respect the privacy of other members of the University community in their person and in their place of residence.